 According to Timothy Munsch, executive director of Lehigh Valley...

 Coplay police responded to these and other calls recently.

-Officers were on the scene to assist with a landlord/tenant dispute in the 200 block of South Front Street.
+Officers investigated a potential fraud in the unit block of South Third Street.

 There is a cost.